Closer Moscow ties don't change Turkey's stance on Assad: Deputy PM

-LONDON Turkey's rapprochement with Russia has not changed Ankara's position that Syrian President Bashar al-Assad must go to restore peace in the country, Turkish deputy prime minister Numan Kurtulmus said on Saturday.
+LONDON (Reuters) - Turkey's rapprochement with Russia has not changed Ankara's position that Syrian President Bashar al-Assad must go to restore peace in the country, Turkish deputy prime minister Numan Kurtulmus said on Saturday.

 Russia is Assad's main military backer while Turkey backs the rebels fighting to oust him in the six year old conflict.